 All topocentric angles θt are assumed to be equal to 5°.

-For this angular separation and for an earth station antenna with D/λ greater than 100, the reference radiation pattern (32 − 25 log θt) gives a gain of 14.5 dB in the direction of the satellite of the other network.
+For this angular separation and for an earth station antenna with D/λ greater than 100, the reference radiation pattern (32 − 25 log θt) gives a gain of 14.5 dBi in the direction of the satellite of the other network.

 The input data are furnished in § 2 below and are expressed in decibels except for the parameters T and θt.
 In § 3 the calculations are performed in decibels.